- All the latest info on the new vans going on sale soon

-The Renault Master is the van the Vauxhall Movano (above) is based on - and all forms the basis of the Nissan NV400.
-As with the Movano, the Master is due a facelift this year, and our spies have recently caught the new model testing in heavily disguised prototype form.
+The Renault Master is the van the Vauxhall Movano is based on - and also forms the basis of the Nissan NV400.
+We now have full official details of the 2019 Master facelift - and it's pretty much as we expected.

 2019 Renault Trafic (and Fiat Talento and Nissan NV300)

-LDV is also planning the launch of an all-new V80 large van (existing model pictured), which is expected to go into production in late 2019 (which means it may not reach the UK until 2020 at the earliest).
+LDV is planning the launch of an all-new V80 large van (existing model pictured), which is expected to go into production in late 2019, which means it should reach the UK in early 2020.

-This will not only have Euro 6 diesel engines – the current V80 is still soldiering on with Euro 5 somehow – but promises both front- and rear-wheel drive variants and a GVW up to 5.0 tonnes.
+This will not only have a powerful new 214hp twin-turbo diesel engine, but promises both front- and rear-wheel drive variants and a GVW up to 5.0 tonnes.

 A worthy alternative to the latest Sprinter and Crafter?
 Time will tell.